Indian Education Center After-School Program

 • Price: The IEC after-school program is free!

-The Indian Education Center After-School Program is part of the American Indian Child Resource Center, a non-profit social services and educational community-based organization serving American Indian community members from across the greater Oakland/San Francisco Bay Area and surrounding counties.
-The program’s goal is to meet the academic, cultural, and linguistic needs of American Indian students, as well as needs that come from living in an urban environment.
-AICRC/IEC youth represent many different tribes from across the country, including many students from more than one tribe.
+The Indian Education Center After-School Program is part of the Indian Education Center after-school program of the American Indian Child Resource Center.
+The American Indian Child Resource Center is a non-profit social services and educational community-based organization serving American Indian community members from across the greater Oakland/San Francisco Bay Area and surrounding counties.
+The Indian Education Center’s goal is to meet the academic, cultural, and linguistic needs of American Indian students, as well as the needs that come from living in an urban environment.
+AICRC/IEC youth represent many different tribes from across the country, and many of them are from more than one tribe.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.